 - The LMO3 Librarian Credential requires 15 specific credits to be completed in a state-approved LMIS program

-- The LMO2 Library Media Specialist Credential requires an additional specific 9 credits in a state-approved LMIS program
+- The LMO2 Library Media Specialist Credential requires an additional specific 9 credits in a state-approved LMIS program, for a total of 24 credits.

-- The Plan of Study Option is available to applicants who are currently enrolled in and have completed at least 6 credits in a state-approved LMIS program.
-The Plan of Study is renewable every year, and allows applicants to serve in the school library while completing the required coursework.
+- The Plan of Study Option is available to applicants who are currently enrolled in a state-approved LMIS program.
+The Plan of Study is renewable every year and allows applicants to serve in the school library while completing the required coursework.

 *A library media credential does NOT require a Praxis test.
 Applicants seeking this credential need to follow the above requirements, as outlined in ND Administrative Rule 67-11-04.